CKolkey/ts-node-action/README.md

 #### `format`
 Boolean value.
 If `true`, will run `=` operator on new buffer text.
 Requires `indentexpr` to be set.

+#### `target`
+TSNode.
+If present, this node will be used as the target for replacement instead of the node under your cursor.

 Here's a simplified example of how a node-action function gets called:
 ```lua